Pontifical Academy of Sciences: Members

 The new members of the Academy are elected by the body of Academicians and chosen from men and women of every race and religion based on the high scientific value of their activities and their high moral profile.
 They are then officially appointed by the Roman Pontiff.
 The Academy is governed by a President, appointed from its members by the Pope, who is helped by a scientific Council and by the Chancellor.
 Initially made up of 80 Academicians, 70 who were appointed for life.
-In 1986 John Paul II raised the number of members for life to 80, side by side with a limited number of Honorary Academicians chosen because they are highly qualified figures, and others who are Academicians because of the posts they hold, including: the Chancellor of the Academy, the Director of the Vatican Observatory, the Prefect of the Vatican Apostolic Library, and the Prefect of the Vatican Secret Archives.
+In 1986 John Paul II raised the number of members for life to 80, side by side with a limited number of Honorary Academicians chosen because they are highly qualified figures, and others who are Academicians because of the posts they hold, including the Chancellor of the Academy, the Director of the Vatican Observatory, the Prefect of the Vatican Apostolic Library, and the Prefect of the Vatican Secret Archives.

 President

 The president of the Academy is appointed from its members by the Pope.
-The current president is Joachim von Braun, as of 21 June 2017. who takes over from Werner Arber, who is a Nobel Prize Laureate and was the first Protestant to hold the position.
+The current president is Joachim von Braun, as of 21 June 2017, who assumed the position after Werner Arber, who is a Nobel Prize Laureate and was the first Protestant to hold the position.

 The list of all current and past presidents of the Academy is below: